tytydraco/yessleep/out/Broken_Veil_Part_7.md

 Noah nodded.
 “I’ve heard good things.
 Mostly about your forensics work.”

-She raised an eyebrow at Derek.
+She raised an eyebrow at me.
 “That so?”

 He shrugged.
 “Yeah, dealing with murders and stuff isn't my thing, but I do IT work.”